Robert A. Heinlein

 More information has surfaced recently about Hubbard's "Allied Scientists of the World" scam, which he ran in 1951-52.
 Between December 1945 and January 1946, Robert A. Heinlein exchanged letters with Dr. Francis M. Pottenger concerning a "project" called "The Federation of Atomic Scientists" and later the "Federation of American Scientists."
 Heinlein explained that he didn't intend to be involved directly, that "Lt.
 Hubbard had intended to do the "organizational and publicity work" but … [Read more...] about Hubbard’s “Allied Scientists of the World” Scam (1951-1952)

-Blog article: Robert A Heinlein – A Real Science Fiction Author’s Experience with L Ron Hubbard (2014)
+Article: Robert A Heinlein – A Real Science Fiction Author’s Experience with L Ron Hubbard (2014)

 In December 1945, Heinlein’s writing career was taking off.
 He generously made another attempt to help Hubbard to adjust to civilian life.
 Heinlein offered Hubbard a contract to rewrite his early (and unpublished) novel, “For Us, the Living” which he had created back in 1938.
 Hubbard signed a generous contract that would have given him 50% of the profits.
 Soon after, he left Hubbard’s home to move in with Jack Parsons, and nothing more was heard of the project.
-Hubbard had passed up a chance … [Read more...] about Blog article: Robert A Heinlein – A Real Science Fiction Author’s Experience with L Ron Hubbard (2014)
+Hubbard had passed up a chance … [Read more...] about Article: Robert A Heinlein – A Real Science Fiction Author’s Experience with L Ron Hubbard (2014)

 Blog article: William H. Patterson, Jr.: “The New Yorker knows who I am” (2011)